jamie2210/CI_MS1_TBC/README.md

 15. As the site owner, I want the users to be able to contact us.
 16. As the site owner, I want the user to able to book in to classes.

+## Design

+### Design Choices
+The layout I chose ensures each specific point of information is easy to access and follows a similar theme to ensure continuity.
+Tooting boxing club is a new, high end and authentic boxing gym so I want the website to be slick and clean to represent that.

-### **Design Choices**
+### Colour

-I took inspiration from what I saw in the competitors sites I liked and as Tooting Boxing Club is a club that is influenced by the past I wanted to add hints of authentic and classic colours used in boxing posters from the 70's and 80's - a truly classic era of boxing.
+As Tooting Boxing Club is a club that is influenced by the past, I wanted to add hints of authentic and classic colour (yellow and red) used in boxing posters from the 70's and 80's - a truly classic era of boxing.

 The branding colours I chose are Black, White, A slightly Mustard Yellow and a Burnt Red.